Severe Weather Statement issued for Chesterfield by NWS - NewsBreak

-Effective: 2022-04-29 12:29:00 CDT Expires: 2022-04-29 13:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Effective: 2022-04-29 12:15:00 CDT Expires: 2022-04-29 12:30:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: Prepare immediately for large hail and deadly cloud to ground lightning.
+Seek shelter inside a well-built structure.
+Stay away from windows.
 Torrential rainfall is occurring with this storm, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Cooper; Pettis The National Weather Service in Pleasant Hill has issued a * Severe Thunderstorm Warning for Northeastern Pettis County in central Missouri Southern Cooper County in central Missouri * Until 115 PM CDT. * At 1228 PM CDT, a severe thunderstorm was located near Smithton, or near Sedalia, moving east at 40 mph.
+Target Area: Pettis; Saline A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 1230 PM CDT FOR CENTRAL PETTIS AND SOUTH CENTRAL SALINE COUNTIES At 1214 PM CDT, a severe thunderstorm was located near La Monte, or 9 miles northwest of Sedalia, moving east at 35 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees. * Locations impacted include Sedalia, Pilot Grove, Smithton, Otterville, Bunceton, Prairie Home, Sedalia Memorial Arpt and Clifton City.
+Expect wind damage to roofs, siding, and trees.
+Locations impacted include Sedalia, Sweet Springs, La Monte, Green Ridge, Houstonia and Hughesville.
+This includes Interstate 70 in Missouri between mile markers 70 and 75.
 HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPH

 Comments / 0